mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

 m = (log(y2) - log(y1)) / (log(x2) - log(x1)) which will be equal to -0.244.
 b is the offset of the line which can be calculated by: b = log(y) - mlog(x) --> b = -0.096 + 0.244*2 = 0.389.

-Ultimately we have: x = 10 ^ {[log(Rs/R0) - b] / m}.
-Note that all values except Rs are constant and the sensor and we need to compute this for new values of Rs.
+Ultimately we have: x = 10 ^ [(log(Rs/R0) - b) / m].
+Note that all values except Rs are constant and we need to compute this for new values of Rs to get ppm values of the target gas (NH3).